 - To join in a group conversation, walk up, listen for a few moments, and make a comment that does not change the subject.

 - Don't interrupt.
-Don't try to barge into a conversation either.
+Don't barge into a conversation either.
 Make eye contact with at least 2 people first.

 - Initiate conversation with someone who is standing by themselves.